Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

     angle as input parameter.
 The ``mcry`` gate supports two modes of
     operation: *basic* and *noancilla*.
 Mode *basic* takes an additional ancillary register to perform the rotation.
 See :ref:`mct` for more information.
-In mode *noancilla* no ancillary qubit are needed.
+In mode *noancilla* no ancillary qubits are needed.
 This is the standard mode for ``mcrx`` and ``mcrz`` gates.
 It is efficiently implemented by using a grey code sequence for up to 8 control qubits.
 For larger number of controls this implementation gets very inefficient.